dustinmm80/healthy/README.rst

     Django v1.2.1
     -----
-    score: 45
+    score: 85/145 58%
-    No License
-    Description is missing
+    Description missing
     Python classifiers missing
-    Package not updated in 360 days
+    Package not updated in 180 days

 Use Case
 --------